Faculty Research Associate — Ph.D., The University of Texas at Austin

 - Campus Mail Code: G1800

 Kristine Hopkins' research focuses on reproductive health issues in Texas, the US-Mexico border, and Latin America.
 Her current project is the Texas Policy Evaluation Project, a 5-year study to evaluate the impact of reproductive health policies enacted by the 2011 and 2013 Texas Legislatures.
 She also studies the impact of contraceptive availability among Mexican origin women on the US-Mexico border and the determinants of teen pregnancy in Texas.
 Previous work focused on the overuse of cesarean section in Brazil and Mexico, the childbirth and contraceptive experiences of HIV-positive women in Brazil, and the demand for sterilization among seropositive and seronegative women in Brazil.

 She co-produced the documentary Born in Brazil (Nascendo no Brasil in Portuguese), which was based on her dissertation research in Porto Alegre and Natal, Brazil.
 Born in Brazil shows Brazilian women's childbirth experiences in a country with cesarean rates of over 25 percent in the public sector and 70 percent in the private sector.
 The film challenges assumptions that women want to deliver surgically and shows the incentives for doctors to perform them.
 Born in Brazil was shown on Brazilian public television as well as at film festivals and conferences in the US, Canada, Mexico, and Brazil.

 Hopkins teaches courses on health, reproduction, and demography.
-In Fall 2014, she will teach the Sociology of Health & Illness and Women's Reproductive Health for NonScience Majors.
+In Spring 2015, she will teach the Sociology of Health & Illness and Women's Reproductive Health for NonScience Majors.